 Three Rivers is a somewhat small city located in the state of Michigan.
 With a population of 7,752 people and six constituent neighborhoods, Three Rivers is the 147th largest community in Michigan.

-Three Rivers is a somewhat ethnically-diverse city.
+Three Rivers is a very ethnically-diverse city.
 The people who call Three Rivers home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Three Rivers residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Three Rivers include English, Irish, Dutch, and Polish.